Planning for Learning

 In Reception, parents are welcome to stay at the beginning of every session, where they are encouraged to take part in their child’s learning.
 In addition, during the week prior to when the child is a focus child, parents will also receive ‘The Focus Child Parents Questionnaire’ to fill in about their child’s interests, progress and their opinion to be taken into consideration when planning for the child’s needs/next steps/interests.
 This will also be added to the child’s learning journey.

-We assess children every 6-8 weeks against the Development Matters document for the Early Years.
-We use these assessments to plan relevant, exciting activities and resources to support the children’s learning and development.
+We assess children every 6-8 weeks against the Development Matters document for the Early Years and against the 17 Early Learning Goals at the end of Reception year.
+We use these assessments to help us adapt and plan relevant, exciting activities to support the children’s learning and development.